Skip to main content

 Compare Tools

-If you work with data on a daily basis, there will inevitably be situations where you need to compare two or more datasets to identify differences, similarities, or emerging trends.
+If you work with data daily, there will inevitably be situations where you need to compare two or more datasets to identify differences, similarities, or emerging trends.
 Brobench provides robust comparison tools that make this process simple, accurate, and efficient.

 With just a few clicks, you can align datasets, highlight discrepancies, and visualize patterns — saving significant time while ensuring data integrity and informed decision-making.

-These features are available in the Professional Edition.
-Note that there is also Compare Data module which allows you to compare any two data sets between orgs or CSV files.
+These features are available in the Professional edition.
+Note that there is also the Compare Data module, which allows you to compare any two datasets between orgs or CSV files.

 Compare Records

-Compare Records allows you to compare any two records or two datasets between two query datagrids.
+Compare Records lets you compare any two records or two datasets between two query datagrids.

 Compare Two Records